 As the end of the year approaches, I can say that the Children Incorporated staff as a whole is amazed by what we have accomplished thus far in 2017, thanks to our incredible sponsors and donors.
 When our President and CEO, Ron Carter, sent out a letter in December of 2016 asking our supporters to help us reach our goal of providing 1,000 pairs of new shoes to sponsored and unsponsored children at our projects […]

 When Luis and I first set foot on the compound of the Wijewardane Children’s Home in Panadura, Sri Lanka, I was mesmerized by the beauty of the house and the property.
 The gravel driveway was lined with lush green bushes and red and yellow flowers, leading to an equally impressive covered front porch, which had a railing that was lined with wicker chairs.
-As we entered the house, I noticed that the inside was just […]
+Luis with Mrs. Peiris outside the home As […]

 The tsunami that hit Sri Lanka in 2004, caused by a 9.0-magnitude earthquake off the island country’s coast, was one of the most devastating disasters ever recorded in the country’s history.
-The tsunami left tens of thousands dead, and many more, homeless, as well as had widespread effects on the country’s environment and ecosystems.
+The tidal wave left tens of thousands dead, and many more, homeless, as well as had widespread effects on the country’s environment and ecosystems.
 The eastern shore of Sri Lanka faced the hardest impact because it was facing the epicenter of earthquake.
-The coastal town […]

 The country of Sri Lanka has always valued the importance of learning, and even more so after gaining their independence from Britain in 1948.
 Since then, the government has made education a high priority, and it has paid off.
 The literacy rate is over ninety percent — the highest in all of South Asia – and enrollment in school for both boys and girls is just as high.
 This is in large part due to […]